Canon 80D vs Nikon W150

 It is notable that the 80D has a hotshoe, while the W150 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 80D and the W150 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the W150 followed on from the Nikon W100.
+The W150 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 80D or the Nikon W150 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.